serkanshentyurk/MSc_thesis_Peak_Learning/README.md

 ## Getting Started

-This project aims to find the artefacts of insulin that are created during the MSI technique and remove them.
+This project aims to find the insulin-related peaks that are created during the MSI technique and remove them.
 The notebooks included in this repository generate findings and figures for various chapters of the thesis.

 ## Notebooks

 - `find_map.ipynb`: Generates findings and figures for Chapter 3 of the thesis.
 It creates the map of the islets of Langerhans by applying edge detection algorithm and various clustering algorithms.
 - `v1.ipynb`: Generates findings and figures for Chapters 2, 4, and 6 of the thesis.
 It applies Pearson correlation analysis and then fits Gaussian Mixture Models.
-Finally, the output of the various methods are compared and several tests, including UMAP analysis and spatial distribution analysis to validate the artefacts are done.
+Finally, the output of the various methods are compared and several tests, including UMAP analysis and spatial distribution analysis to validate the insulin-related peaks are done.

 ## Running the Analysis